CropCraft: Complete Structural Characterization of Crop Plants From Images: Inverse Procedural Modeling for Crops

 \subsection{Bayesian Optimization}

 Since the procedural generation model directly adds new mesh faces to create plants with different topology, the transformation from parameters to generated shape is not differentiable.
 Thus, it is difficult to minimize the loss function with respect to the parameters using gradient-based optimization methods.
 Instead, we employ Bayesian optimization, a black-box optimization method that is commonly used for hyperparameter tuning~\cite{shahriari2015taking}.
 Bayesian optimization creates a surrogate for the objective function using Gaussian process regression, and then decides where to sample next by optimizing an acquisition function that combines uncertainty and the expected objective value~\cite{frazier2018tutorial}.
 We perform Bayesian optimization with a Matern kernel and the simple expected-improvement (EI) acquisition function~\cite{frazier2018tutorial} to estimate the procedural generation parameters that minimize our loss function.
 We find that, in many scenes, there may be multiple solutions with similar loss values.
-In order to make our method more robust to different random initialization seeds, we run the optimization 10 times (in parallel) and average the solutions.
+In order to make our method more robust to different random initialization seeds, we run the optimization 10 times (in parallel) and average the solutions, although this is not strictly necessary.
+An analysis of the distribution of the optimization results is provided in the supplementary.